gohugoio/hugo/content/about-hugo/_index.md

 ---
 title: Introduction to Hugo
 linktitle:
-description: Hugo's features, roadmap, license, and motivation.
+description: Hugo's features, roadmap, and license, as well as the motivation behind creating Hugo.
 date: 2016-11-01
 publishdate: 2016-11-01
 lastmod: 2016-11-01